WheteThunger/DroneStorage/README.md

 #### OnDroneStorageDeploy

 - Called when this plugin is about to deploy a stash container onto a drone
-- Returning `false` will prevent the default behavior
+- Returning `false` will prevent the stash container from being deployed
 - Returning `null` will result in the default behavior

 ```csharp